Conanyedo/Conanyedo/README.md

 <h3>BackEnd Developer</h3>

 I'm a computer science student at 1337 | 42 Network, a tech enthusiast.
-Currently focusing on backend developement, taking the path to be a full stack developer.
+Currently focusing on backend development, taking the path to be a full stack developer.

 - ✉️  You can contact me at [ybouddou@student.1337.ma](mailto:ybouddou@student.1337.ma)
 - 🔭  I’m currently a **Backend Developer**